Rachit Buch

 Public Authority Liability

-Rachit has particular experience advising on and acting in cases involving local councils and police forces.
+Rachit has particular experience advising on and acting in cases involving the Ministry of Defence, local councils and police forces.

 He has considerable experience of stress at work claims, having acted in a series of claims arising out of stress at work for police officers, and in occupiers’ or employers’ liability claims for councils.